Jiin4475/Jiin4475/README.md

 Here are some ideas to get you started:-->

 Hi!
 I'm Jiin i live in Korea and learning some programs for becoming a front-end developer!
-And also i'm interested in Ux Design!
+<br>And also i'm interested in Ux Design!

 ✨what i really want to achieve is to have an experince as a junior developer in other countries someday! i've been learning these programs for 2months every single day!!!which is amazing thing!